tdanino12/test/README.md

 <div align="center">
-MAC PER is a multi agent framework based on DDQN and Prioritized Experience Replay (PER).
+MAC-PER is a multi-agent framework based on DDQN and Prioritized Experience Replay (PER).

 </div>